ShimantoBhowmik/Bengali-Recipes/README.txt

-A website with 12 of the most famous Bengali Recipes with links to those Recipes.
+A website with 12 of the most famous Bengali dishes with Recipe links to those Recipes.
 Special thanks for the ingredients and Recipe-List : indianhealthyrecipes.com alittlebitofspice.com